If Social Security Were Really a Trust Fund “There Would Be Lawsuits Everywhere”

 - A decidedly subpar performance record (if the trust fund was “a private sector pension fund there would be lawsuits everywhere”)

-- Possibly in worse shape than recently-bailed-out pension funds
+- Arguably in even worse shape than recently-bailed-out pension funds

 - An astonishing lack of diversification, counting on one big basket for all its remaining eggs